 The real strength of this card is as a financing tool for a large purchase.

 Let’s say you want to get LASIK eye surgery for $5,000.
-Normally, if you paid off that whole balance within 20 months using a card with the average interest rate (20.21% APR as of September 2020, according to our analysis), you’d end up paying $931 in interest by the time you closed the debt.
+Normally, if you paid off that whole balance within 20 months using a card with the average interest rate (20.28% APR), you’d end up paying $933 in interest by the time you closed the debt.
 But if you commit to paying it off within 20 months using this card, you’d avoid paying all that interest—quite a deal.

 This card will also help you pay down your existing credit card balances—but there is a 3% balance transfer fee you’ll have to pay.
 Do the math using a balance transfer calculator to figure out if the transfer is worth it.
 If it’ll cost you a $300 fee to transfer a $10,000 balance from another card but only $200 in interest to pay that card off without the transfer, then it doesn’t make sense to do the transfer.
 Fortunately (or unfortunately?) most cards charge a high enough interest rate that even with the balance transfer fee it still makes sense, but it’s still good to check first.